The i Ricchi Story

 Ristorante i Ricchi earns REAL Certification as part of the Eat REAL program.
 For more information on i Ricchi’s commitment to Tuscan cooking with fresh, local and seasonal ingredients and the Eat REAL program, click here.
 We hope you can come in for a true Tuscan experience - we would love to meet you.

-Over the last year, we are continuing to create and host more events that build community - such as our Friday Squeezes.
-Visit the Events page for details on new and recurring events!
-As we are preparing for our 30th anniversary in 2019, we are embracing our roots and launching a new comfort menu.
-(More details on our Menu page).
-Join our VIP or Women's Clubs on the home page to get our weekly newsletter and enjoy stories and fun facts about our almost 30 years in the DC restaurant scene.
+We continued to create and host more events that built community - such as our Friday Squeezes.
+As we prepared for our 30th anniversary in 2019, we embraced our roots and launched a new comfort menu.
+Join our VIP or Women's Clubs on the home page to get our weekly newsletter and enjoy stories and fun facts about our more than 30 years in the DC restaurant scene.